Florida, Texas set to execute convicted killers

 Texas has carried out the highest number of executions in 2013 with 14, followed by Florida with six.

-Kimbrough, 40, was sentenced to die in 1994 for killing Denise Collins, an aspiring artist, after he broke into her Orlando, Florida, apartment and sexually assaulted her.
-She was found barely alive on her bathroom floor in October 1991.
-Collins died days later of head injuries suffered in a beating that broke her jaw and fractured her skull.
+Kimbrough, 40, was sentenced to die in 1994 for breaking into the Orlando, Florida, apartment of Denise Collins, an aspiring artist, who was found barely alive on her bathroom floor.
+She later died of head injuries suffered in a beating that broke her jaw and fractured her skull.

-Kimbrough, 18 at the time, was convicted of raping another Orange County woman six months later.

-He was sentenced to 10-1/2 years in prison and DNA evidence from the attack was used to link him to the Collins murder.
+Kimbrough was arrested when a neighbor and a handyman identified him as a man they saw in the area at the time of the crime.
+DNA evidence introduced at trial linked Kimbrough to hair and fluid found in the victim's bed.

 His execution would be the second in the state using midazolam as the first of three drugs administered in lethal injections.